SoftwareQuTech/qoala-mlir/docs/architecture/index.md

 ## Two compilation tools

-- **`qoala-opt`** is the main tool of the compiler, aiming to provide the optimization pipeline for quantum hybrid programs.
-This tool registers all five qoala dialects, all built-in MLIR passes, every dialect-specific pass declared under `Dialect/.../Passes.td` (and its conversion equivalents), and twelve cost-model `cl::opt` flags.
-See [tools/qoala-opt](../tools/qoala-opt.md).
+`qoala-opt` is the main tool of the compiler — it provides the optimization pipeline for hybrid quantum programs.
+The tool registers all five qoala dialects, all built-in MLIR passes, every dialect-specific pass declared under `Dialect/.../Passes.td` (and its conversion equivalents), and twelve cost-model `cl::opt` flags.
+The full surface is documented in [tools/qoala-opt](../tools/qoala-opt.md).

-- **`qoala-translate`** acts as the "backend" tool that provides a final translation step from an already-optimized quantum hybrid program into a fomat that can be executed by a quantum simulator.
-This tool registers a single translation, `--mlir-to-iqoala`, which prints the textual `.iqoala` form of an LIR module.
-It does not register any cost-model flags of its own.
-See [tools/qoala-translate](../tools/qoala-translate.md).
+`qoala-translate` is the backend tool: it provides the final translation step from a fully lowered LIR module into the `.iqoala` format consumed by the Qoala runtime.
+It registers a single translation, `--mlir-to-iqoala`, and no cost-model flags of its own.
+The full surface is documented in [tools/qoala-translate](../tools/qoala-translate.md).